Homemade Sauerkraut Recipe – Delve Into Fermentation

 Ingredients and Supplies

-Salt — Furthermore, using a high quality salt, such as pink himalayan or celtic sea salt when making this quick sauerkraut recipe will improve the mineral content of your batch.
-I also find the flavor to be better than plain table salt.
+Salt — Use a high quality salt, such as pink himalayan or Celtic sea salt when making this quick sauerkraut recipe.
+Avoid plain table salt.

 hand holding a glass weight as it's set onto a jar of quick sauerkraut